vytska69/android_device_xiaomi_mi439/README.md

-# Device Tree for Xiaomi SDM439 Devices (mi439)
+# Device Tree for xiaomi redmi 7a/8a/8a dual (pinewood)

-Don't use mi439 vendor images for booting GSIs, It wouldn't work
+Don't use pinewood vendor images for booting GSIs, It wouldn't work